liborty/rstats/README.md

 ### Documentation

 To see more detailed comments, plus some examples, see the source.
 It is highly recommended to read and run `tests/tests.rs`, which shows examples of usage.

 To run all the tests, use single thread in order to produce the results in the right order:
 `cargo test --release -- --test-threads=1 --nocapture --color always`

 ## Structs and auxiliary functions

-* `pub struct Med` to hold median and quartiles
+* `struct Med` to hold median and quartiles

-* `pub struct MStats` to hold mean and standard deviation
+* `struct MStats` to hold mean and standard deviation

-* `struct MinMax` imported from crate `indxvec` for min and max values of a vector and their indices.
-It is returned by function `minmax`, also from `indxvec`.
+* `struct MinMax` reexported from crate `indxvec` to hold min and max values of a vector and their indices.
+It is returned by function `indxvec::merge::minmax`.

-* functions: `printvv, tof64, i64tof64, wsum, genvec, genvecu8` (see documentation for the module `functions.rs`).
+* functions: `i64tof64,tof64,here,wsum,wi,wv,printvv,genvec,genvecu8`

 ## Traits